Jonathon Grasse: Composition

+In 2017, Grasse began composing for the Los Angeles-based New Music ensemble Brightwork directed by pianist Aron Kallay, those works including "Radio Free Los Angeles (Two Movements for Mixed Sextet)," (2017) "Cooking School," (2018) and "The Garden Song" (2023).
+In 2024 at a Piano Spheres concert at 2220 Arts + Archives, Kallay premiered Grasse's piece for microtonal solo keyboard "Reeded Cottage, 1905 (Knipton, Leicestershire)."

 Guitarist

 As an electric guitarist, Grasse began experimenting with spontaneous improvisation with writer and pianist Carter Scholz, whom he met in 1986 as a member of the Mills College gamelan.
 Some of their Berkeley session recordings appear as part of Scholz' Frog Peak catalog.
-After relocating to Los Angeles, Grasse played guitar with Surrealestate and Decisive Instant, Los Angeles-based improvisation collectives.
-Between 1999 and 2012, he appeared on five full-length recordings of improvised ensemble music released through Acoustic Levitation Records, including his own Phantomwise (2012), and others featuring the Los Angeles-based collective Surrealestate, Gustavo Aguilar, and Robert Reigle.
+After relocating to Los Angeles, Grasse played guitar with Surrealestate and Decisive Instant, Los Angeles–based improvisation collectives.
+Between 1999 and 2012, he appeared on five full-length recordings of improvised ensemble music released through Acoustic Levitation Records, including his own Phantomwise (2012), and others featuring the Los Angeles–based collective Surrealestate, Gustavo Aguilar, and Robert Reigle.
 In this capacity he has appeared with various groups at the Hammer Museum, REDCAT Theater, the Electric Lodge in Venice, Eagle Rock Performing Arts Center's Open Gate Theater, Cultural Center of Long Beach, San Francisco's Luggage Store Gallery, and the 1999, and 2004 Big Sur Experimental Music Festival.
+Since 2017, Grasse has convened for performances various formations of his improvisation ensemble the Native Plant Society.